-Scheduling Actions and decisions Half September - Annual report EB to Dean - period 1 September to 1 September End of October Review marks of all Master's programmes study units to oversee trends, signal problems, and select study units for test screening and test carrousel.
+Scheduling Actions and decisions Half September - Annual report EB to Dean - period 1 September to 31 August End of October Review marks of all Master's programmes study units to oversee trends, signal problems, and select study units for test screening and test carrousel.
 Follow up on test screenings done in the past academic year.
-Review of the Rules of procedure Examination Board Review test plans of the programmes End of November - Approval of Examiners for Quartiles 3 and 4 of this academic year Early March Discuss desired changes in the EER from Examination Board perspective and send this to the Portfolio holder Education Discuss desired changes in the Rules and Regulations of the Examination Board Early May - Discuss first draft Rules and Regulations Examination Board Late June M-GEO, M-SE and PGD: Check on marks and decision on award of MSc Degrees and PGD Certificates Organise a meeting with the Programme Directors and Programme Managers of M-GEO and M-SE to discuss shared points of interest.
-Half August All programmes: Approval of Examiners for Quartiles 1 and 2 for the new academic year Approval of final version Rules and Regulations Examination Board
+Review of the Working procedure Examination Board (internal document) Review test plans of the programmes End of November Approval of Examiners for Quartiles 3 and 4 of this academic year (if needed) December - January - February - Early March Discuss desired changes in the EER from Examination Board perspective and send this to the Portfolio holder Education Discuss desired changes in the Rules and Regulations of the Examination Board April Early May - Discuss first draft Rules and Regulations Examination Board Late June M-GEO, M-SE and PGD: Check on marks and decision on award of MSc Degrees and PGD Certificates Organise a meeting with the Programme Directors and Programme Managers of M-GEO and M-SE to discuss shared points of interest.
+July Half August Approval of Examiners for the new academic year Approval of final version Rules and Regulations Examination Board